 So, how do you get it?
 We have the answer ready for you.

 Ceramic Heating Elements

 CHEs are heating source made of ceramic that doesn’t generate any light.
 It creates heat in the 15” diameter area despite getting extremely hot.
 The heating depth is also shallow as the highest 250W will cover only 14” depth.

 These lights are mostly used for incubating reptile eggs and warm up the newly born babies.
 However, the CHEs are meant for small enclosures and not for large spacing.

 You can place the heading pads underneath the tank to generate heat without any light.
 Unlike the CHE, the heating pads cover an extensive spacing.
 It can be helpful for both night and daytime reptiles.

 Nonetheless, you should use a thermometer to make sure that the tank temperature is in the optimal state all the time.
-Moreover, while using the diurnal reptiles, you may need to use the basking heat with a radiant glow as well.
+Moreover, while using the diurnl reptiles, you may need to use the basking heat with a radiant glow as well.

 The Flex watt heat tapes were actually developed to use in the nursery to heat the seedlings.
 However, with little adjustments, you can use them for the basking of reptile.

 But be careful!
 Cases of fire broke out aren’t rare with the mismanagement of the heat tapes.

 Unlike the people heating pads, the reptile pads are costly.
 Also, both the installation and removal of the reptile heating pad is a bit complicated.
 Therefore, we don’t recommend using reptile heating pads due to safety concerns.